Ryan-Oblivion/RNA-seq_pipeline_NF/README.md

 # RNA-seq_pipeline_NF

+# This version of the pipeline will merge technical replicates, at the fastq level, if you have any.
+You must specify the glob patten to distinguish technical replicates.

+### The pipeline is in 'pe_rna_sle_pipeline.nf' file
+### The pipeline calls the R script to find the differentially expressed genes

 The files for running my RNA-seq nextflow pipeline

 The r_dev_test.def file is a singularity definition file that contains the instructions for building a singularity container image.